Hamd-Khan/ensf400-lab8-kubernetes-2/assignment3/README2.md

 minikube delete
 ```

-If you are done with the program enter to delete the cluster:
+If you are done with the program enter the following command to delete the cluster:
 ```bash
 minikube delete
 ```